lilakat/starbound-mod-template/README.md

-# How to Starbound mod (no coding experience required)
+# How to create mods for Starbound (no coding experience required)

 Open the location of the Starbound game files.
 If you use Steam, this is the easy way: Right click on Starbound and open properties.
 Click 'Installed Files' then 'Browse':